mui/mui-x/docs/data/introduction/licensing/licensing.md

 Those versions will always be available for use in a deployed application, however you'll be required to renew your license if you need to continue development with a version released after twelve months.

+#### Out of scope license key

+This error indicates that the component you are trying to use is not included in your license.
+This can happen if you try to use `DataGridPremium` with a Pro license.

 #### Invalid license key

 This error indicates that your license key doesn't match what is expected.
 This is likely a typo.